RunOnFlux/flux-rosetta-server/README.md

 An example on how to validate a mainnet account balance is shown here: [Validation](./docs/Validation.md)

 ## Current State
-Currently, only the [Rosetta Data API](https://www.rosetta-api.org/docs/data_api_introduction.html) is implemented by this node.
-The Construction API will be completed soon.
+The [Rosetta Data API](https://www.rosetta-api.org/docs/data_api_introduction.html) is fully implemented by this node, as is the [Rosetta Construction API](https://www.rosetta-api.org/docs/construction_api_introduction.html).
+The Rosetta version is 1.4.10.

+The [Rosetta Indexer API](https://www.rosetta-api.org/docs/indexers.html) will be implemented at some point in the future.

 ## Implementation Details
-This node implementation is using the experimental [Rosetta Node SDK](https://github.com/SmartArray/digibyte-rosetta-nodeapi/tree/1.4.1).
+This node implementation is using the experimental [Rosetta Node SDK](https://github.com/sygem/rosetta-node-sdk/tree/1.4.10).

 A UTXO-Indexing Middleware was implemented to enable balance lookups.
 Historical balance lookups are supported as well.
 By using the `Syncer` class of the Rosetta SDK, the sync has become exceptionally reliable and even reorgs are supported very well.
 LevelDB (the same database that is being used in Bitcoin and its forks) is used to store the UTXO data.
 A space efficient encoding was chosen in order to avoid redundancy and to save some disk space (usage: 6.7G, as of 08th September, 2020), as described [here](docs/utxoIndexer.md).